vacekj/express-json-validator-middleware/README.md

 validator.validate({ body: "element" });

 ```
-6. *Optional* - from version 3.0.0 (ajv 7) additional formats are separated to use:
+6. *Optional* - from version 3.0.0 (ajv 7) additional formats are separated.
+To use:
 ```js
 const addFormats = require("ajv-formats");
 const validator = new Validator();